Fleckism/SecurityPlus/SecurityPlus/1A Information Security Roles.md

 ## Information Security
 ==Information security== (or [[infosec]]) refers to the protection of data resources from unauthorized access, attack, theft, or damage.
 Data may be vulnerable because of the way it is stored, the way it is transferred, or the way it is processed.
 The systems used to store, transmit, and process data must demonstrate the properties of security.
-Secure information has three properties, often referred to as the [[AIC or CIA]] Triad:
+Secure information has three properties, often referred to as the [[CIA]] Triad:

 - [[Confidentiality]] means that certain information should only be known to certain people.
 - [[Integrity]] means that the data is stored and transferred as intended and that modification is only done by authorized sources.